Entrepreneurial support: Still Need to Be Made More Accessible

 Less than a quarter of the entrepreneurs receiving support

 The findings show that 23.5% of emerging entrepreneurs receive support.
-This rate is very close to the one measured in the 2023French Entrepreneurship Index.
+This rate is very close to the one measured as part ofthe French Entrepreneurship Index in 2023.
 In this study, the proportion of project leaders who “sought support and received it” stands at 22%.
 In other words, less than a quarter of emerging entrepreneurs currently receive support.

 Should this support be redirected to those who need it?

-This research, funded by Labex Entreprendre, receives government support administered by the French National Research Agency (ANR) under the Investments for the Future program.
+This research, funded by Labex Entreprendre, receives government support administered by the National Research Agency (ANR) under the Investments for the Future program.
 The ANR funds project-based research in France.
 Its mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.

 Karim Messeghem, Associate Professor, University of Montpellier; Constance Banc, Lecturer and Researcher, University of Montpellier; Justine Valette, Associate Professor of Management Sciences, University of Montpellier and Sophie Casanova, Associate Professor of Entrepreneurship, University of Montpellier